flyway/flywaydb.org/_posts/2020-05-15-Using-git-hooks-to-catch-common-migration-errors.md

 distributed source control system such as `git`, then there is a risk of running into problems as the developers work on the same database migration code at the same time.

-## Problem One: Numbering conflicts
+## Problem one: Numbering conflicts

 Let's say you've been asked to add a new feature to your application, and this needs a new column to be added to the database.
 The database schema is currently at v4; so the natural thing to do is create a script `V5__MyNewColumn.sql`